tirameshu/SIA-Internship/presentation/cisco/README.md

 *Fetches information from switches and stores in variables.*

 ### Preamble
-- `hosts`: switches play will be run on hosts under the group switches, as stated in the host file hosts in this directory.
+- `hosts: switches` play will be run on hosts under the group switches, as stated in the host file hosts in this directory.
 - `serial: 1` play will run on 1 switch at a time.

 ### Tasks